univention/univention-corporate-server/doc/architecture/services/portal.rst

 every tile.

-When administrators create or modify a portal in the |UMC| module *LDAP directory* the Univention Directory Listener reacts on this change and triggers the listener module responsible for the portal tile cache.
+When administrators create or modify a portal in the |UMC| module *LDAP directory*, the Univention Directory Listener reacts on this change and triggers the listener module responsible for the portal tile cache.
 The module then uses
 |UDM| and recreates the portal tile cache.